OliverRadini/learn_webgl/notes.md

     - Take every 3 elements as a separate triangle
     - Make a triangle strip, reusing each element along with the previous 2 to form a new triangle
     - Make a triangle fan, connecting the first element to every subsequent pair of elements

+### Rasterization

+- The rasterizer takes each triangle, clips it and discards parts that are not on the screen
+- It then breaks the parts which remain into pixel sized fragments
+- The rasterizer will smooth values across the triangle

+### Fragment shader

+- Receives the varying values output by the rasterizer
+- It outputs the colour and depth values which then get output to the frame buffer
+- Common fragment shader operations include texture mapping and lighting
+- Can run independtly for every pixel drawn
+- Can perform the most complicated special effects
+- Most performance-sensitive part of the pipeline

+### Final output

+- Most opengl implementations allow off-screen drawing
+- Frame buffers can also filter out values based off of two things; depth buffer and stencil buffer
+- Depth testing removes those values which are behind others
+- Stencil buffer can constrain which parts of the screen are drawable